-I also understand that:
+They also understand that:

 - Technological resources are provided for instructional and educational purposes only.
-Incidental, personal use shall be allowed only so long as such use is appropriate for a school setting, non-disruptive to the school's operations and mission, and not in excess or to the exclusion of the student's studies or school responsibilities; and - My access and use of the System whether on or off school property, including without limitation all devices used by me to access the System, whether personally or school-owned, are subject to monitoring and search and that I have no expectation of privacy in my use or accessing of the System.
+Incidental, personal use shall be allowed only so long as such use is appropriate for a school setting, non-disruptive to the school's operations and mission, and not in excess or to the exclusion of the student's studies or school responsibilities; and - Access and use of the System whether on or off school property, including without limitation all devices used to access the System, whether personally or school-owned, are subject to monitoring and search and that there is no expectation of privacy in my use or accessing of the System.